holycrap872/ucls-hs-intro-to-cs/CourseMaterial/03_advanced_programming/01_fractals/lesson_plan.md

         - Lightbot calls it loops, but actually recursion
     - Functions
     - Python functions
+- Lightbot level with turtles
+    - Do staircase level with turtle
+    - See `example/turtle_recursion.py`
 - Today going to go back to talking about fractals
     - Talked about it at the beginning of class
     - Let's see who remembers